tozny/e3db-swift/README.md

   * Proof-of-authorship - The author of the document held the private signing key associated with the given public key when the document was created.

-To create a signature, use the `sign` method (assumes an encrypted document as shown above):
+To create a signature, use the `sign` method.
+(This example assumes an encrypted document as shown above):

 ```swift
 let encrypted = // get encrypted document (e.g. read from local storage)